ruben1dlg/magmavizR/README.md

     (<https://cran.r-project.org/web/packages/BoutrosLab.plotting.general/index.html>) -
     same motivation as this package, plots on a high level with a standard format.
 It does not use ggplot however.

-## Installation

-## Usage

-This section will be updated as progress is made.

 ## Contributing